Pupil Accounting & Auditing

 - Maintain records of audited student counts from year-to-year

-If you should have any questions, please contact your Pupil Membership Auditors at email@example.com.
+If you should have any questions, please contact your Pupil Membership Auditor at email@example.com.

 Pupil Accounting Manual - Michigan Department of Education